-2He did what was right in the eyes of Yahweh and walked in all the ways of David his father, and didn’t turn aside to the right hand or to the left.
+2He did what was right in the eyes of Yahweh and walked in all the ways of David his father, and did not turn aside to the right hand or to the left.

-3It came to pass in the 18th year of king Josiah that the king sent the scribe Shaphan, the son of Azaliah the son of Meshullam, to the house of Yahweh, saying,
+3And in the eighteenth year of King Josiah, the king sent the scribe Shaphan, the son of Azaliah the son of Meshullam, to the house of Yahweh, saying,

-4“Go up to Hilkiah the high priest, that he may total up the money that is brought into the house of Yahweh that the keepers of the threshold have gathered from the people.
+4“Go up to Hilkiah the high priest and have him count up the moneya that has been brought into the house of Yahweh that the guards of the threshold have gathered from the people.

-5Let them deliver it into the hand of the workmen who have the oversight of the house of Yahweh, and let them then give it to the workmen who are in the house of Yahweh to repair the damage of the house,
+5Have them give it into the hand of the workmen who have the oversight of the house of Yahweh, and let them give it to those doing the work who are in the house of Yahweh in order to repair the damage of the house,

-6to the carpenters and to the builders and to the masons, and for buying timber and cut stone to repair the house.
+6to the carpenters and to the builders and to the wall masons, and for buying timber and hewn stone to repair the house.

-7However there was no accounting made with them of the money that was delivered into their hand; for they dealt faithfully.”
+7But no accounting is required to be made with them of the money that was given into their hand, for they are dealing faithfully.”

-9Shaphan the scribe came to the king and brought the king word again and said, “Your servants have emptied out the money that was found in the house and have delivered it into the hand of the workmen who have the oversight of the house of Yahweh.”
+9Shaphan the scribe went to the king and reported to the king and said, “Your servants have emptied out the moneyb that was present in the house and have given it into the hand of the workmen who have the oversight of the house of Yahweh.”

-10Shaphan the scribe told the king, saying, “Hilkiah the priest has delivered a book to me.”
-Shaphan read it before the king.
+10Shaphan the scribe told the king, saying, “Hilkiah the priest has given me a scroll.”
+Shaphan read it in the presence of the king.

-11It came to pass, when the king had heard the words of the book of the law, that he tore his clothes.
+11And when the king heard the words of the Book of the Law, he tore his clothes.

-13“Go inquire of Yahweh for me and for the people and for all Judah concerning the words of this book that is found, for great is the wrath of Yahweh that is kindled against us because our fathers have not listened to the words of this book to do according to everything that is written concerning us.”
+13“Go inquire of Yahweh for me and for the people and for all Judah concerning the words of this scroll that has been found, for great is the wrath of Yahweh that is kindled against us because our fathers have not listened to the words of this scroll to do according to everything that is written concerning us.”

-14So Hilkiah the priest, and Ahikam and Achbor and Shaphan and Asaiah went to Huldah the prophetess, the wife of Shallum the son of Tikvah the son of Harhas, keeper of the wardrobe (now she lived in Jerusalem in the second quarter) and they talked with her.
+14So Hilkiah the priest and Ahikam and Achbor and Shaphan and Asaiah went to Huldah the prophetess, the wife of Shallum the son of Tikvah, the son of Harhas, keeper of the wardrobe.
+And she lived in Jerusalem in the second district, and they spoke with her.

-15She said to them, “This is what Yahweh the God of Israel says: ‘Tell the man who sent you to me,
+15She said to them, “This is what Yahweh the God of Israel says: ‘Say to the man who sent you to me,

-16This is what Yahweh says: Behold, I will bring evil on this place and on its inhabitants, even all the words of the book that the king of Judah has read.
+16This is what Yahweh says: Behold, I will bring evil on this place, and on its inhabitants, all the words of the scroll that the king of Judah has read.

-17Because they have forsaken me and have burned incense into smoke-perfume to other gods, angering me with all the work of their hands, therefore my wrath will be kindled against this place and it will not be quenched.
+17Because they have forsaken me and have burned incense to other gods, making me angry by all the work of their hands; therefore my wrath will be kindled against this place, and it will not be quenched.

-18But to the king of Judah, who sent you to inquire of Yahweh, thus you are to tell him: This is what Yahweh, the God of Israel, says: Concerning the words that you have heard,
+18But to the king of Judah who sent you to inquire of Yahweh, you are to say this to him: This is what Yahweh, the God of Israel, says: As for the words that you have heard,

-19because your heart was tender and you humbled yourself before Yahweh when you heard what I spoke against this place and against its inhabitants, that they should become a desolation and a curse, and have torn your clothes and wept before me, I also have heard you, says Yahweh.
+19because your heart was tender and you humbled yourself before Yahweh when you heard what I spoke against this place and against its inhabitants, that they would become a desolation and a curse, and you have torn your clothes and wept before me, I also have heard you, says Yahweh.